UroMissionsWorks

 Excellence

 Do your best.
-Commit to being outstanding, attaining an exceptional level of quality and maintaining an on-going standard of distinction.
+Commit to being outstanding, attaining an exceptional level of quality, and maintaining an ongoing standard of distinction in every mission and every interaction.